allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. In the Squadron list, click the X to remove squadrons or click the ellipsis button to select/deselect all.

-5. In the Locations list, click the X to remove locations or click the ellipsis button to select/deselect al .
+5. In the Locations list, click the X to remove locations or click the ellipsis button to select/deselect all .

 6. Click Done to build the report.